EvanForsythe/BB485/week05.md

 print("attributes:", attributes_value)
 ```

+Once you have the above information, you can use you python code from earlier this week to extract a DNA sequence corresponding to your random feature.

 ## <ins>**Week 5 write-up assignment**<ins> <a name="writeup"></a>
 1. Perform genome annotation with prokka on the genome assembly from last week's assignment.
 The file should be named `contigs.fasta`